Reality of the House Sitting Travel Lifestyle

 - The pets come first!
 Our day is not always our own - pets and their routines need to be maintained and seen as priority.
 But our travel adventures between sits more than compensate for that.

-- We don’t connect long-term with everyone we meet, but we have also made life-long like-minded friends along the way.
+- We don't connect long-term with everyone we meet, but we have also made many like-minded friends along the way.

 - We've discovered some of the most generous people ever are part of the house sitting community.

-If it’s not really for you – don’t do it!
+If house sitting isn't really for you - don't do it!

-If it doesn’t work for you, don’t force it to fit.
-Especially if the love for animals isn’t there.
+If it doesn't work for you, don't force house sitting to fit your lifestyle.
+Especially if the love for animals isn't there.

 It works for us, and we've found nothing yet that compares!